Agungvpzz/Survival-Analysis/README.md

 #### Feature Coefficients: Displays the coefficient values for each covariate in the Cox Proportional Hazards model.
 ![image](https://github.com/user-attachments/assets/842e2407-118e-4f88-a989-9cd77eb003c8)<br>
+- A positive coefficient indicates that the covariate increases the risk of churn (customers are more likely to leave sooner).
+- A negative coefficient suggests that the covariate reduces the risk of churn (customers are more likely to stay longer).
+- A coefficient near zero means the covariate has minimal impact on churn.

 #### Plot Time-Dependent ROC Curve: Evaluates the CoxPH model’s accuracy in predicting time to churn using a time-dependent AUC curve.
 ![image](https://github.com/user-attachments/assets/49423dfa-8073-476c-b617-dbd6cfa0e3ee)